Specialism

 The Fund could bridge that gap.
 Third, infrastructure provision.
 Too many sites stall because they need a new road, school, or utilities upgrade that nobody wants to fund upfront.
 The Mayor can now be that first mover.

-The £322 million may seem modest compared to the scale of London’s housing need, but if deployed strategically, it could unlock several times that amount in private investment.
+The £324 million may seem modest compared to the scale of London’s housing need, but if deployed strategically, it could unlock substantially more private investment alongside it.
 We expect developers, housing associations, and local authorities to focus this funding on three types of opportunity with the highest catalytic potential.

 First, stalled estate regeneration projects, where existing plans have faltered due to viability gaps, decanting challenges, or political complexity.
 With targeted support for land assembly, enabling works, or early-phase infrastructure, these schemes could be revived and accelerated.